chrisbrejon/ACES-1.3-OCIO-Config/README.md

 # Look Modification Transform
 * There is only one look in this config (called "Brejon") and it is based on [my article about **picture formations**](https://chrisbrejon.com/articles/what-makes-a-good-picture-formation/)
-* Its purpose is to give a pleasing aspect by rebalancing purity, brilliance and hue path bendings in a very careful way
+* Its purpose is to give a pleasing aspect by carefully rebalancing purity, brilliance and hue path bendings
 * The use of looks is highly recommended with ACES
 * The "Brejon" look has been added to the ACES Views by default to the config